 Callaway Big Bertha B21 Hybrid

-We find the Callaway Big Bertha B21 Hybrid to be a remarkable tool for improving distance and minimizing the dreaded slice, making it a solid companion for high handicappers.
+The Callaway Big Bertha B21 Hybrid adds distance and fights the slice.
+A solid pick for high handicappers.

 Pros